modyo/modyo-docs/docs/brand/logo.md

 </tr>
 <tr>
 <td>
-<p class="dont">Restrict use to corporate colors, black or white according to the manual.</p>
+<p class="dont">Only use corporate colors, black or white according to the manual.</p>
 </td>
 <td>
 <p class="dont">Do not interchange corporate colors.</p>